g3k0/myGarage/README.md

 The application needs Node.js and npm to run on your client, for further informations: https://nodejs.org/ and https://www.npmjs.com/

 RUN INSTRUCIONS
-- install Node.js on your client if not already installed
+- install Node.js on your client if not already installed (npm will be installed with Node.js)
-- install npm on your client if not already installed
 - clone the project
 - open a shell and go to the root directory of the Garage Web Application
 - install the dependencies with the command: npm install